julianeugarten/julianeugarten/publications.md

 ### Peer-reviewed conference presentations

 - *A Powerful Hades is an Unpopular Dude: Dynamics of Power and Agency in Hades/Persephone Fanfiction*
-Presentation at the 4th annua [Conference of Computational Literary Studies](https://jcls.io/site/ccls2025/) in Krakow
+Presentation at the 4th annual [Conference of Computational Literary Studies](https://jcls.io/site/ccls2025/) in Krakow
 - *Giddy Gods and Happy Heroes: Detecting Character-Emotions in Fanfiction about Greek Myth with Vector Space Models* (2025)
 Julia Neugarten and Thijs Meijerink
 Long paper, DH2025, Lisbon